Advisor | |

 "They don't need it because they haven't seen it in action."

-His recommendation: do not even present it to a client at first.
-Run it on yourself.
-See what comes back.
+Rich's advice is simple: don't present it to a client first.
+Run it on yourself and see what comes back.
+Waterlily doesn't just generate data; it generates clarity.

 "It provides me calculations that I could not and probably would not do on my own, and it really helps me explain the probabilities to the client."

 Ready to see what Waterlily can do for your practice?
-Run your first assessment on yourself and find out.
-Schedule a demo today.
+Rich's advice: start by running the assessment on yourself.

 After graduating from UC Berkeley at 16, Evan became the MIT's youngest neuroscience Ph.D.
 Evan founded Clara Health in 2015 and joined Waterlily to lead compliance and integration in 2022.